cla-cif/english-with-claudia/README.md

 ### Testing User Stories from User Experience (UX) Section

     #### First Time Visitor Goals

 1. As a First-time visitor, I want to understand if the services are suitable for me.
-    a.
-The three courses offered are immediately visible in the welcome image with a high-contrast text overlay.
+    - The three courses offered are immediately visible in the welcome image with a high-contrast text overlay.
-    b.
-The user has two options: Click on the "About Me" link in the navigation bar or scroll to learn more in the "About Me" section immediately following.
+    - The user has two options: Click on the "About Me" link in the navigation bar or scroll to learn more in the "About Me" section immediately following.

 2. As a First-time visitor and a learner, I want the text to be easy to decipher, short and written in a rather casual language.
     a.
 The texts were carefully edited using text analysis tools and text editors to make them as easy to read as possible.
 Inexperienced language users may find long sentences and academic vocabulary challenging to understand and frustrating.